All Episodes

 So the only thing I ask is that you guys like the video.

-And this is a conversation that starts out with an individual name Foley and the 9807 cell phone number.
+So starting and going on, which is labeled as page six, and this is a conversation that starts out with an initial name fully and the 9807 cell phone number.

 Are there pictures that are sent back and forth between these individuals?